Permafrost/Tundra/SERVICES.md

 ### tundra.string:replace

-Replaces either the first or all occurrences of the given [regular expression pattern] in the given string, with the replacement string.
+Replaces either the first or all of the occurrences of the given pattern with the given replacement in one or more arbitrarily specified string values.

 #### Inputs:

-* `$string` is a string to have all occurrences of the given [regular expression pattern] replaced.
+* `$replace.operands` is an `IData` document containing one or more string values in which to replace occurrences of the given pattern.
-* `$pattern` is the [regular expression pattern] to match against the given string.
+* `$replace.pattern` is the pattern to be replaced in the given string values.
 If not specified, no replacement will occur.
-* `$pattern.literal?` is a boolean indicating whether the pattern is a literal or a [regular expression pattern].
-If literal, the pattern is converted to a [regular expression pattern] that matches the given literal string.
-Defaults to `false`.
+* `$replace.pattern.literal?` is a boolean indicating whether the pattern is a literal or [regular expression pattern].
+If not specified, defaults to `false` which treats the pattern as a [regular expression pattern].
-* `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
+* `$replace.replacement` is the replacement string to be substituted in the given string values wherever the given pattern is found.
 If not specified, no replacement will occur.
-* `$replacement.literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If `false`, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
-Defaults to `false`.
+* `$replace.replacement.literal?` is a boolean indicating if the replacement string should be treated as a literal or regular expression replacement.
+If not specified, defaults to `false` where captured groups can be referred to with dollar- prefixed references, such as `$1`, and other special characters are required to be escaped.
-* `$occurrence.first?` is a boolean indicating if only the first occurrence of the given pattern should be replaced.
+* `$replace.occurrence.first?` is a boolean indicating if only the first occurrence of the given pattern should be replaced.
 Defaults to `false`, where all occurrences of the pattern are replaced.

 #### Outputs:

-* `$string` is the input string with all occurrences of the given [regular expression pattern] replaced with `$replacement`.
+* `$replace.results` are the given string values with occurrences of the given pattern replaced.

 ---